dc7590/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 ---

-# Build a dynamic navigation based on route configuration using Vue3 and Vue Router
+# Build a dynamic navigation based on route configuration using Vue3 and Vue Router dc

 Recently I asked myself while working on a [Vue](https://vuejs.org/) app: Isn’t the main navigation menu somewhat related to the configuration of the routes and it’s routing tree?
 Can't it build dynamically from the router configuration?